Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Broker_Mode_UAI_Management.md

 # Broker Mode UAI Management

+**NOTE:** UAI is deprecated in CSM 1.5.2 and will be removed in CSM 1.6.

 A Broker UAI is a special kind of UAI whose job is not to host users directly but to accept attempts to reach a UAI, locate or create a UAI for the user making the attempt, and then pass the user's connection on to the correct UAI.
 Multiple Broker UAIs can be created, each serving users with UAIs of a different classes.
 This makes it possible to set up UAIs for varying workflows and environments as needed.
 The following illustrates a system using the Broker mode of UAI management: